Abeel A. Mangi MD

 He specializes in complex and re-operative cardiac surgery, heart, heart-lung, and lung transplantation, ventricular assist devices, total artificial hearts, extracorporeal membrane oxygenation (ECMO), operations for heart failure, aortic and mitral valve repair and replacement, off-pump coronary bypass grafting, myectomy and the surgical treatment of hypertrophic cardiomyopathy, treatment of chronic pulmonary emboli, and ascending aortic and arch replacement.

-Dr. Mangi has performed more than 1,500 heart operations since 2005, and his accomplishments include pioneering one of the first uses of VA-ECMO in an awake, ambulating patient as a successful bridge to lung transplantation.
-At his prior hospital, he expanded cardiac surgery volume by 65%, performed 60% of all cardiac surgery, expanded lung transplant volume seven-fold and expanded the mechanical circulatory support 30-fold while at the same time dramatically decreasing length of stay, morbidity and mortality rates and improving quality in these programs.
+Dr. Mangi has performed over 2,000 heart operations.
+His accomplishments include pioneering one of the first uses of VA-ECMO in an awake, ambulating patient as a successful bridge to lung transplantation; recognizing the importance of surgical technique in avoiding LVAD failure; and investigating comparative cost-effectiveness of therapies for advanced heart failure.
+Under his leadership, volume of the transplant and mechanical circulatory support programs has quadrupled; while length of stay, morbidity and mortality have decreased, and quality has increased.

 Dr. Mangi earned his undergraduate and medical degrees from Brown University.
-After completing his residency in general surgery at the Massachusetts General Hospital & Harvard Medical School, he completed his residency in cardiac surgery at Columbia University.
-He was awarded a postdoctoral National Research Service Award fellowship, and won awards from the American Heart Association and the American College of Cardiology for ground-breaking stem cell research done at the Brigham & Women's Hospital and Harvard Medical School.
-He was then appointed as an Associate Staff Cardiac Surgeon at the Cleveland Clinic.
+After completing his residency in general surgery at the Massachusetts General Hospital & Harvard Medical School, he was awarded a postdoctoral National Research Service Award fellowship, and won awards from the American Heart Association and the American College of Cardiology for ground-breaking stem cell research done at the Brigham & Women's Hospital and Harvard Medical School.
+He completed his fellowship in cardiac surgery at Columbia University and was then appointed as an Associate Staff Cardiac Surgeon at the Cleveland Clinic.